Gregam3/Blog/content/blog/sociopathic-kantians/index.md

 "I know this will negatively influence people in the future and I feel guilty about this/good for helping them".
 This combination is basically the core of my morality, using intellectual moral models to calculate the decision which invokes the best emotional response.

-But the question is "So how do these moral systems solve this?".
-In this example they do, but they do not necessarily lead to ethical behaviour.